-The pop music landscape changed forever when Lady Gaga burst onto the scene in 2008 with chart-topping singles like ‘Just Dance’ and ‘Poker Face.’
-Ten years later, she’s one of the biggest artists on the planet.
-Her rich vocal range and experimental spirit have earned her a faithful following and an estimated 27 million albums sold worldwide.
+The pop music landscape changed forever when Lady Gaga burst onto the scene in 2008 with chart-topping singles like "Just Dance" and "Poker Face."
+Today, she’s one of the biggest artists on the planet.
+Her rich vocal range and experimental spirit have earned her a faithful following and an estimated 30 million albums sold worldwide.

-Before A Star Is Born arrives, let’s look back at Gaga’s own journey from aspiring singer to global superstar.
+Before you enjoy A STAR IS BORN on AMC Theatres On Demand, let’s look back at Gaga’s own journey from aspiring singer to global superstar.

 Stefani Joanne Angelina Germanotta was born in 1986 in New York City.
 Her talent was evident early on, as was her willingness to work to develop it.
 Piano lessons at age 4 gave way to Creative Arts Camp and teen nights spent playing open mic nights.